galicae/python-novice/episodes/EC-02-data-frames.md

 Poland               False          False          False
 ```

-## Select values or NaN using a Boolean mask.
+## Select values or NaN using a Boolean mask

 - A frame full of Booleans is sometimes called a *mask* because of how it can be used.